CubanJew/BF4_SERVER_MONITOR/README.md

 # BF4_SERVER_MONITOR

-A standalone compact screen that connects to your home WiFi network and displays NWG BF4 server information in near-real time (refreshes every 30 seconds) using JSON feed from Battlelog live scoreboard.
+A standalone compact screen that connects to your home WiFi network and displays Battlefield 4 server information in near-real time (utilizing BattleLog live scoreboard JSON feed) and weather information (utilizing wunderground API)

 Features:
 - Displays key BF4 server information in near real-time.
+- Displays weather current conditions and 3-day forecast.
 - Web Control Panel - customize various setting through your browser, such as serverID, refresh interval, and display contrast.
 - Ability to update firmware through your web browser (OTA), without the need for any special hardware tools.
 This provides flexibility for rolling out new features, or repurposing the unit for a totally different use.
 - 3 spare GPIOs reserved for future hardware interfaces.